 translated means that the translation function successfully performed translation and there are no non-translated data left;

 partially translated is used when the translation function successfully performed translation, but there are additional data which has not been translated yet (i.e. the input data contained more than one message).

+discarded is used when the translation function finished successfully, by discarding the message.

 Translation state is set implicitly to unset whenever a translation function is called to translate a sent or received message.
 The translation state can be changed by a setstate operation.